welovemedia/ffmate-docs/docs/clustering.md

 When you run multiple FFmate instances against the same **PostgreSQL** database, they **automatically** form a cluster and split the work between them.
 There’s **no master node**, you submit [tasks](/docs/tasks.md#creating-a-task) and [task batches](/docs/tasks.md#submitting-multiple-tasks-as-a-batch) exactly as you would in a non-cluster setup.
 The database makes sure each task is picked up by **only one node**, so jobs **aren’t duplicated**.
 Updates are shared with all nodes over `WebSockets`, so every UI shows the same state.

 FFmate’s clustering is built on PostgreSQL’s `LISTEN/NOTIFY`: nodes publish with `pg_notify`; peers `LISTEN` and react.
-Simple and built-in—no separate broker needed.
+Simple and built-in — no separate broker needed.

 ```mermaid
 sequenceDiagram